-where <vdiskname/id> is the name or ID of the VDisk.
+where vdisk\name | vdisk\id is the name or ID of the VDisk.
 This displays a list of IDs that correspond to the MDisks that make up the VDisk.

-Determining the relationship between VDisks and MDisks and the number of extents that are provided by each MDisk: You can determine the number of extents that are being provided by each MDisk.
-This procedure can only be performed using the command-line interface.
-For each VDisk <vdiskname/id>, issue the following command:
+To determine the relationship between VDisks and MDisks and the number of extents that are provided by each MDisk, you must use the command-line interface.
+For each VDisk, issue the following command: